acl-org/acl-anthology/.github/ingestion-review-checklist.md

-1. [ ] In the Github sidebar, add workshop to work items and the current milestone
+1. [ ] In the Github sidebar, add the PR to work items and the current milestone
-1. [ ] In the Github sidebar, make sure to link to a corresponding PR under "Development"
+1. [ ] In the Github sidebar, under "Development", make sure to link to the corresponding issue
 1. [ ] Make sure the branch is merged with the latest `master` branch
 1. [ ] Ensure that there are editors listed in the `<meta>` block
-1. [ ] If it's a workshop, add a `<venue>ws</venue>` tag
+1. [ ] For workshops, add a `<venue>ws</venue>` tag to its meta block
+1. [ ] For workshops, add a backlink from the main event's `<event>` block
 1. [ ] Add events to their relevant SIGs
 1. [ ] Look at the venue listing for prior years, and ensure that the new volume titles are consistent.
 You can do this by clicking on the venue name from a paper page, which will take you to the vendor listing.
 1. [ ] Navigate to the event page preview (e.g., https://preview.aclanthology.org/icnlsp-ingestion/events/icnlsp-2021/), and page through, to see if there are any glaring mistakes